(post from Blogger November 2008)

 The details of the set are wonderful and include the typical furniture and decorative items you would expect to find.
 Tatami mats cover the floor, a bonsai tree on the low cabinet, decorative fan on the wall.
 You are wondering about that table…what is that?

 It’s called a kotatsu.
 It’s a table with a futon covering it and it has a heating element inside to keep

-The set also comes with two kimono type jackets, a green tea set, some mikans (Japanese tangerines), and nori crackers, some zabutons (cushions), a trashbin, 2 traditional cabinets, and a futon with pillow.
+The set also comes with two kimono type jackets, a green tea set, some mikans (Japanese tangerines), and nori crackers, some zabutons (cushions), a trash bin, 2 traditional cabinets, and a futon with a pillow.

 To make the room, I used basic balsa wood from the craft store.
 I used traditional rice paper origami for the wall paper behind the chests.
 I created a shoji type screen that is supposed to simulate a door between rooms with craft sticks and more rice paper.
 The floor below the futon

 is also made of craft sticks glued to paper that I can roll up and remove to use somewhere else.
 I even made a miniature origami crane that’s sitting on the high cabinet (pale green).

 Herb Wildwood and a cousin decided to visit Japan and have tea.
 A lovely Chocolat rabbit in full kimono is serving them.
 Kawaii desu ne?